 Over the years, I got to walk across the Golden Gate Bridge on any occasions and, to be honest, I never liked the experience.
 It has always been very uncomfortable because of the strong wind and heavy traffic of pedestrians and cyclists.
 In combination with the vibrations caused by passing cars, I never considered the Golden Gate Bridge to be a good photography location.

 In the beginning of February 2015, I was happy to admit that I was completely wrong and, that in the right conditions, it could be an amazing photo location.
-On that winter day, it was around 20°C with absolutely no wind and, for same strange reason, absolutely no tourists.
-I finally had a chance to compose the shot I had on my mind for long time.
+On that winter day, it was around 20°C with absolutely no wind and, for some strange reason, absolutely no tourists.
+I finally had a chance to compose the shot I had on my mind for a long time.